Also known as: App Name, App Title, Product Name

 When it comes to keyword-based App Store Optimization, there are, however, factors, which you can and should optimize regularly:

-Hence, in this article, we give you an overview about what to consider for the perfect app title when it comes to App Store Optimization.
+Hence, in this article, we give you an overview about what to consider for the perfect App Name when it comes to App Store Optimization.

-How the App Title Effects Search Ranking ASO
+How the App Name Effects Search Ranking ASO

 Along with the app icon, the app name is the most prominent app store element affecting a user’s first impression.
-So your app title should be primarily readable and focused.
+So your app name should be easy to read and also focused on your app’s brand and niche.
 Also, it should have a high recognition value, leading users to remember your app.
-If your app is offered in various countries, make sure to localize the app title as well.
+If your app is offered in various countries, make sure to localize, meaning translate it into the country’s native language, the app name as well.

-The App Title’s Meaning for Apple App Store ASO
+The App Name’s Meaning for Apple App Store ASO

 iOS App Name Example (Apple App Store)